Ultimate-Mods/TE2UMM/README.md

 • Unlock every doors (be able to open them)

-• Give specificated items (Text field)
+• Give specificated items (Text field) (REVAMPED, it freezes and glitchy but technically better (down for more infos))

 • Change floor